 Hydration is so important, even when it's cold outside.

 You can use long runs to see what kind of on-the-run nutrition, hydration and clothing works for you.
 Don't do anything new on race day.

 More About Vanessa

 Vanessa Junkin is a Road Runners Club of America Level 1 certified coach.
-She is the secretary of the Eastern Shore Running Club and initiated and leads weekly group runs with the club.
+She is the secretary of the Eastern Shore Running Club and initiated and leads two weekly group runs with the club.
 Vanessa is passionate about making everyone feel welcome in our local running community and about helping instill a love of running in others.